Castle of Good Hope: History

 In 1682 the gated entry replaced the old entrance, which had faced the sea.
 A bell tower, situated over the main entrance, was built in 1684—the original bell, the oldest in South Africa, was cast in Amsterdam in 1697 by the East-Frisian bellmaker Claude Fremy, and weighs just over 300 kg.
 It was used to announce the time, as well as warning citizens in case of danger, since it could be heard 10 kilometres away.
 It was also rung to summon residents and soldiers when important announcements needed to be made.

+The French author François-Timoléon de Choisy was part of a party who resupplied at the fort in June 1685 on their way to Siam, and described the building thus:

+"The fortress is very attractive.
+The dwellings consist of houses mostly covered in thatch, but so clean and so white that you know they are Dutch.
+There is a garden which the Company has laid out; I would love it to be in a corner at Versailles.
+As far as the eye can see there are walks of orange and lemon trees, vegetable gardens, espaliers, and dwarf trees, the whole interspersed with fresh-water springs...".